 Let me know if you'd like listing on this page as a supporter and if you'd like to link the page back to show you're part of it that would be great too!

 Generally continue being awesome.

 Why should I be anti perfectionist?

 There is no one size fits all, but I have written a blog post on what I think the benefits of antiperfection are.

 '...So many of us are slowed down, are held back and put ourselves down seeking a standard of perfection that doesn’t have rules or a clearly-defined end point.
 We feel like we’ll recognise it when we get there but… honestly.. will we??
 It holds a lot of people back from enjoying creating or sometimes from creating anything, and I’d love to be part of breaking down that barrier so kids and adults can enjoy art but these points apply to all parts of anyone’s life.
 Here are five ways your life will be improved by being slightly easier on yourself, not having no standards at all just not seeking totally unobtainable ones...'

 The cards are free to anyone who wants them and can't afford them, or to organisations that don't have the funds but think they could make use of them.

-Anyone who can buy them via the online shop will be helping me to fund the cards that I give out to charities, schools, community centres, mental health centres, local authority projects and all sorts of other places.
+Anyone who can buy them from me will be helping me to fund the cards that I give out to charities, schools, community centres, mental health centres, local authority projects and all sorts of other places.